 Unfortunately, when it comes to leaving the scene of an accident, the law is clear: both drivers must stop, exchange insurance information, and, if relevant, wait for the police to arrive.
 If you leave the scene of an accident in NY, even if you were not responsible for the accident, you can suffer significant legal penalties.

-Are there any circumstances under which it is permissible to leave the scene of an accident in NY?
+Are there any circumstances under which, leaving the scene of an accident in NY, is allowed?

 New York law allows provision for leaving the scene of the accident if you leave to notify the police, if you leave to acquire medical care, or if you feel unsafe at the scene of an accident.
 You might, for example, need to leave the scene of an accident if you need to summon the police, but your cell phone is not able to get a signal at the scene of the accident.
 You might need to leave the scene of an accident in NY if you or someone else in your vehicle needs immediate medical attention, which takes priority over remaining at the scene of the accident.
 When it comes to safety, there must be a clear and present danger at the scene of the accident: if, for example, the other driver is behaving erratically or threatening you, leading you to believe that they will attempt to harm you if you remain at the scene of the accident.